Glossary of Mortgage Terms

 A property not used as a residence by the owner of the property.

-A person, designated by the state, which can certify the identity of a person when signing various documents.
+A person, designated by the state, who can certify the identity of a person when signing various documents.

 Short for promissory note.
 This document gives the parameters of the loan and legally obligates the borrower to pay back the debt.

 Any debt, or recurring payment the borrower is obligated to pay, including mortgage payments.

 The fee charged by a lender to prepare loan documents, make credit checks, inspect, and sometimes appraise a property; is usually computed as a percentage of the face value of the loan.

 The designation given to property used as the owner's residence.

 A policy of title insurance that protects the buyer against problems with the title.